phpDocumentor/phpDocumentor/docs/getting-started/generating-documentation.rst

     $ phpdoc -d ./src -t ./docs/api

-What the above example does, is scan all files in the ``src`` directory and its subdirectories, perform an analysis and generate a website containing the documentation in the folder ``docs/api``.
+The above example scans all files in the ``src`` directory and its subdirectories, performs an analysis, and generates a website containing the documentation in the folder ``docs/api``.
 If you want, you can omit the ``-t`` option, in which case the output will be written to a subfolder called ``output``.

 Read more